 Also, the WAP network security certification program secures data from unauthorized instances of modification risks.
 It contains a message integrity check function that protects shared data from viruses designed to modify and retransmit data packets automatically.

-Different Methods for Finding a Network Security Key
+Different Methods How to Find a Network Security Key

 The methods used to find a network security key depend on connecting to a wireless network.